 (520) 621-HELP (4357) for the Help Desk

-As a hub of information for student veterans and veterans looking to enter the UA, the Student Vets Center is staffed by trained student veterans who have transitioned to the UA and are knowledgeable about the campus.
+As a hub of information for student veterans and veterans looking to enter the university, the Student Vets Center is staffed by trained student veterans who have transitioned to the the university and are knowledgeable about the campus.

 Student Union Memorial Center, 4th Floor, Room 404-0